raghuveer/easeapp/README.md

 ### About Security Guidelines:
 This utilizes the minimal inbuilt security options, while providing several defaults, as convention, to secure the application, in reasonable way.

+### About Virtual Cron Management:
+This provides an abstraction to manage preset Cron Jobs, right from the application, through corresponding DB based Settings.

+### About Encryption Support:
+There is application level Encryption Support, with the support of Libsodium, that allows to use several Encryption / Digital Signature algorithms, in the Elliptical Cryptography (ECC) range, in the application.

 ### How to Create Routing Engine Rules, on Easeapp: